Residential Companion Meter for Irrigation Systems

 Chesterfield County Utilities offers a residential companion meter to residents who have a water and wastewater account and would like a second meter to measure outside water use separately.

 The benefit of a residential companion meter is only water consumption charges apply to the residential companion meter, not wastewater charges since outside water does not enter the wastewater system.
 The residential companion meter for irrigation is only available to Chesterfield County homeowners.
 It is not available for commercial use or entrances to subdivisions and their common areas.
+More information is available by reading How to Obtain a Residential Companion Meter for an Irrigation System (PDF) or calling 804-748-1862.

 Additionally, view water-wise lawn and landscape care information.